Tatsu-syo/noMeiryoUI/README.md

 > ```

 - Download zip archive from [GitHub Releases](https://github.com/Tatsu-syo/noMeiryoUI/releases/latest).
-- Unzip the archive and run "noMeiryoUI.exe".
+- Extract the archive and run "noMeiryoUI.exe".

 ## Known Limitations

 - No!!
-MeiryoUI doesn't work on:
+MeiryoUI does not work with:
   - Windows taskbar.
   - Preinstalled UWP Apps (e.g. Settings, Paint, etc.).
   - Applications that ignore the system font settings.